TGAC/COPO-documentation/README.md

     $ `python3 -m venv venv`

+3. Activate the virtual environment

+    $ `source venv/bin/activate`

-3. Execute the following command within the virtual environment:
+4. Execute the following command within the virtual environment:

    $ `pip3 install -r requirements.txt`

-4. Write, commit then, push code to the repository
+5. Write, commit then, push code to the repository

 Visit [Configure a virtual environment](https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html) to learn more about Python virtual environments (if using PyCharm as an IDE).